HyperWinX/HyperCPU/docs/extended_features.rst

     write xlll0, '!';
     halt;

-  main:
+  .attr(entry) main:
+    loivt ivt;
     .b8 0x88; // Invalid opcode!

-| In this example
+| In this example we created handler for the IO interrupt, loaded it, and then triggered the interrupt.
+|